DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 It could defend even against demon's hellfire, and yet it just got torn apart...

 "Spear of God's wrath.
-This is a magic tool created in order to pierce through magical defence."
+This magic tool was created in order to pierce through magical defence."

 As the trident was about to touch the elf's chest...